-You may also ask your state's consumer assistance program or ombudsman for help filing your appeal, if applicable.
+You may also ask your state's consumer assistance program or ombudsman for help filing an appeal, if applicable.
 To determine if your state has such resources:

-- See the U.S. Department of Labor (DOL) website at dol.gov/ebsa/; or - Call the Department of Labor Employee Benefits Security Administration (EBSA) at 866.444.EBSA (3272); or - Write to the EBSA at: Division of Technical Assistance and Inquiries, Employee Benefits Security Administration, U.S. Department of Labor, 200 Constitution Avenue N.W., Washington, D.C 20210.
+- See the U.S. Department of Labor (DOL) website at dol.gov/ebsa/; - Call the DOL's Employee Benefits Security Administration (EBSA) at 866.444.EBSA (3272); or - Write to the EBSA at: Division of Technical Assistance and Inquiries, Employee Benefits Security Administration, U.S. Department of Labor, 200 Constitution Avenue, N.W., Washington, DC 20210.